Murad Ismail (politician): Election

 After retiring from the police in 2018, Murad ran for governor of Maluku in the 2018 governor election.
 Murad was supported by his own Indonesian Democratic Party of Struggle in the election, as well as a number of other parties.
 Including the Great Indonesia Movement Party, United Development Party, People's Conscience Party, and a number of other smaller parties.

 Murad was paired with Barnabas Orno as his running mate, and faced incumbent governor Said Assagaff, who had the support of Golkar, the Prosperous Justice Party, the Democratic Party, and the Crescent Star party.
 Independent candidate Herman Koedoeboen, also ran in the election.

 The Murad-Orno ticket won the election with 40,83%, defeating Said, who received 31,16%, and Herman, who received 28,01%.

 Tenure

 Swearing in

 Murad was sworn in as governor on 24 April 2019, by president Joko Widodo, at the Merdeka Palace, Jakarta.
 Together with his deputy governor, Barnabas.
-The following is the oath of office both Murad and Barnabas.